gh-kaja-kumar/todo_Kaja/readme.md

 Users can interact with the application by:

 1. **Register / Login**
-   Access the app by signing up or logging in with your credentials.
+   Sign up or log in to access your personalized task dashboard.
+Auth is handled via JWT.

 2. **Create a Task**
-   Click on "+ Add New Task" and fill in details such as title, due date, priority, etc.
+   Click on "+ Add New Task" and enter task details like title, due date, category, and priority.

 3. **View Tasks**
-   All tasks are shown on the dashboard, organized by date and status.
+   Your tasks are listed and sorted by due date with clear status and priority indicators.

-4. **Filter by Category, Status, or Priority**
+4. **Filter by Status, Category, or Priority**
-   Use the filter bar to view specific tasks relevant to your needs.
+   Use the filter bar to quickly find tasks based on your preferences.

-5. **Edit Existing Tasks**
-   Use the edit icon to change task details anytime.

-6. **Track Completion**
+5. **Track Completion**
-   Tick the checkbox to mark a task as completed — real-time progress is shown with stats.
+   Mark tasks as completed using the checkbox.
+Progress is displayed via a progress bar.

+6. **Edit & Delete Tasks**
+   You can edit or delete your own tasks anytime.
+Admins can manage tasks for any user.

-7. **Delete Irrelevant Tasks**
+7. **Overdue Tasks**
-   Remove tasks permanently using the delete button.
+   Tasks past their due date are automatically labeled as **Overdue** for visibility.

+8. **Admin Actions**
+   Admins can access `/admin/{userId}` to manage another user’s tasks fully.

-8. **Logout**
+9. **Logout**
-   End your session by clicking the logout button (token will be cleared from storage).
+   End your session securely using the logout button, which clears your token from local storage.

 ---